madmachineio/docs/docs/overview/advanced/mm-sdk.md

 ### Download an executable to the board

-After building your project successfully, there would be `.build/release/feather.bin` in your project directory.
+After building your project successfully, there would be `.build/release/micro.img` in your project directory.
 Note that the `.build` directory is hidden by default.

 Follow those steps to download the executable:

 1. Insert an SD card into the board and connect it to your computer through USB cable
 2. Press the **Download** button and wait until the onboard RGB LED turns to static **green**
 2. A USB disk drive should be mounted on your computer
-3. Copy the `feather.bin` to the SD card root directory
+3. Copy the `micro.img` to the SD card root directory
 4. Eject the USB drive and the program would run automatically

 ### Download an executable to the board using command (Only on macOS now)